domfarolino/browser/mage/README.md

 ### `mage::Receiver`

-Messages sent over a bound `mage::Remote<magen::Foo>` get queued on the other end of the pipe's `MessagePipe`, until _it_ is bound to a corresponding `mage::Receiver<magen::Foo>`.
+Messages sent over a bound `mage::Remote<magen::Foo>` get queued on the other end's `MessagePipe`, until _it_ is bound to a corresponding `mage::Receiver<magen::Foo>`.
 A `Receiver<magen::Foo>` represents the concrete implementation of a Mage interface `magen::Foo`.
-The receiver itself does not handle messages that were dispatched by the corresponding remote, but rather it has as a reference to a C++ object that implements the `magen::Foo` interface, and it forwards messages to that user-provided implementation.
-A receiver for a Mage interface is typically owned by the implementation of that interface.
+The receiver itself does not handle messages sent by the remote, but rather it has a reference to a user-provided C++ object that implements the `magen::Foo` interface, and it forwards messages to it.
+A receiver for a Mage interface is typically owned by the concrete implementation of that interface.

-Here's what a concrete implementation of a cross-process Mage object looks like:
+Here's an example:

 ```cpp
 // Instances of this class can receive asynchronous IPCs from other processes.